 Sound Asleep is another air mattress manufacturer with several lines of mattresses.
 They have single-high mattresses in both twin and queen sizes, which are explicitly designed for occasional outdoor use.
 They also have double-high mattresses with support systems similar to Coleman’s mattresses, and mattresses built-in air pumps as well.

 Sound Asleep makes it very clear that their mattresses–even their bigger, thicker air beds–are not intended for everyday use in place of a regular bed.
 They make it clear that, if you do use their mattresses that way, you can void the warranty on them.
-Despite that, they're a little more expensive than Coleman's mattresses, ranging in price from $$ for a single-high, outdoor twin mattress to a whopping $$$ for their queen-size CloudNine Series bed.
+Despite that, they’re a little more expensive than Coleman’s mattresses.

 In general, it seems that the quality of Sound Asleep’s mattresses is slightly better than Coleman.
 Many people on Amazon are thoroughly satisfied with the comfort level, durability, and ease of use of these mattresses.
 Their main drawbacks, compared to Coleman, seem to be price, manufacturing defects and a smaller selection.